 Application for AHIMA Triumph Award

-AHIMA Triumph Award winners for 2014 will be notified on or before August, 2014; and presented with the awards at the 2014 AHIMA Convention & Exhibit in San Diego, CA. While not mandatory, all recipients are encouraged to be present or to designate an individual to accept the award on their behalf.
+AHIMA Triumph Award winners for 2015 will be notified on or before August, 2015; and presented with the awards at the 2015 AHIMA Convention & Exhibit in New Orleans, LA.
+While not mandatory, all recipients are encouraged to be present or to designate an individual to accept the award on their behalf.
 Please note that attendance at the convention, registration fees, and associated travel fees are the responsibility of the recipient.
 Award winners will be featured in the Journal of AHIMA and on the AHIMA website in the AHIMA Triumph Awards section.
 In addition, AHIMA will provide all awardees with a press release for distribution to recipient’s local media outlets.

 Judith Gizinski, MPH, RHIA